suitenumerique/find/docs/setup-indexer.md

 ### Semantic search

 Find offers a semantic search feature.
 You can either use pure full-text search or a hybrid full-text + semantic search.
-To enable the hybrid search, add the fallowing settings.
+To enable the hybrid search, add the following settings.

 ```python
 # Enable flag